Pycord-Development/pycord/docs/application_commands.rst

     async def foo(ctx, number: int, member: discord.Member):
         # command code

-All option fields can be set using :class:`.Option` as the type of the argument.
+Option fields can be set using :class:`.Option` as the type of the argument.

 .. code-block:: python3